kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. The actual type of a neoplasm is always determined by FNA cytology (FNAC) - F
 	E. Sudden increase in the size of a solitary nodule over a period of 24 hours is a definite sign of malignancy - F

-#### Answer: B. Ultrasonography is a useful investigation for distinguishing cystic from solid lesions - ?
+#### Answer: B. Ultrasonography is a useful investigation for distinguishing cystic from solid lesions - TRUE

+About 20% of nodules that are hypofunctioning (cold) on a thyroid scintiscan are malignant, but most are benign.
+Hyperfunctioning (hot) nodules carry a low risk of malignancy, but exceptions occur.
+Ultrasonography is a sensitive method for determining whether a lesion is solid or cystic, but it cannot distinguish between benign and malignant nodules.
+Although thyroid cysts have a lower likelihood of being malignant, larger carcinomas can undergo cystic degeneration.
+Excision biopsy in the form of total lobectomy on the affected side, with isthmusectomy preserving the recurrent laryngeal nerves and parathyroids, not only aids in getting rid of the thyroid nodule, especially in patients with cancer phobia, but also provides adequate tissue for definitive histopathological diagnosis.
+Fine-needle aspiration cytology (FNAC) is able to tell only whether a neoplasm is benign, malignant or indeterminate (suspicious).
+It can diagnose papillary carcinoma but mostly the actual type of a neoplasm cannot be determined by FNAC.
+Sudden increase in the size of a solitary nodule over a period of 24 h is usually the result of haemorrhage in a preexisting nodule and not a sign of malignancy.

 ### Q3.70
-Tamoxifen is a chemopreventive agent in breast cancer.
+**Tamoxifen** is a _chemopreventive agent_ in breast cancer.
 Which of the following statements about tamoxifen is true?

 	A. It causes breast epithelial cells to rest in G0 phase
 	B. It is effective for women with hormone-receptor-negative breast cancer - F